The first days

 We will only administer medicine that has been prescribed by a doctor and where it would be detrimental to the child’s health if not given during the Pre-school session.
 Instructions for medicine must be given in writing.

-It is our policy that any child suffering from any contagious infection or is suffering from diarrhoea and / or sickness will not be allowed to attend Pre-school or Playgroup.
+It is our policy that any child suffering from any contagious infection or is suffering from diarrhoea and / or sickness will not be allowed to attend Pre-school.
 In the case of sickness and diarrhoea parents are asked to keep children at home for at least 48 hours after the last bout of symptoms.
 Please ask us for further advice regarding your child’s return after illness.

 Occasionally children have minor accidents whilst at Pre-school.
 Our qualified staff are able to take action to apply first aid treatment in the event of an accident.
 In this instance, you will be asked to sign the Accident Book which gives details of the accident and any treatment that was necessary.
 Should a more serious accident occur, further medical treatment will be sought.
 We will make every effort to contact you as soon as possible and a member of staff will stay with your child until you arrive.